 However, in 2015, circuit judges overturned the previous ruling.
 They stated that the defendant’s phone location data was the property of the phone carrier rather than Davis’s property.
 The decision vacated by the court was a huge setback for many legal professionals, including law school professors.

 In 2012, U.S. vs. Jones was a case where the judges ruled that the police had no right to attach a tracking device under the defendant’s car without a warrant.
 The privacy community eagerly awaited a similar ruling to apply to cellphone data searches.
-However, the overturned verdict in the U.S. vs. Davis was a detrimental blow to private protection for more mobile devices.
+However, the overturned verdict in the U.S. vs. Davis was detrimental to private protection for more mobile devices.

-The new ruling insists that Davis had no ownership of third-party business records and that his network provider was the one creating, storing, and maintaining records, which meant that the network provider had total control of that data.
+The new ruling insists that Davis had no ownership of third-party business records and that his network provider was creating, storing, and maintaining records, which meant that the network provider had total control of that data.

 However, many legal experts suggest that the court’s ruling in Davis’s case should not be understood as justifying cellphone tracking location.
 The court was careful in making its decision based on several arguments.
-The judges stated that Davis was using an older cellphone.
+The judges stated that Davis was using an older cell phone.
 This meant he was not tracked in real-time, as the cellphone would connect to one signal tower at a time, only registering that location.
 The tracking lacked the GPS precision available in the newer versions of mobile phones.

-The federal government’s swift action to collect citizens’ data to stem the deadly pandemic has now raised privacy concerns among residents.
+The federal government’s swift action to collect citizens’ data from stemming the deadly pandemic has now raised privacy concerns among residents.
 Public health experts suggest the need for tracking vaccinations across the country.
 There is also a need to identify weak spots in the community where it lacks vaccinations for its citizens.
 However, the backlash came when the government announced sharing private data that included an individual’s name, address, race, and other personal information.

 Healthcare advocacy organizations such as the American Medical Association urged medical providers to increase their efforts in collecting complete personal information.
-The first set of data on vaccinated residents sent to the CDC (Centers for Disease Control and Prevention) lacked race and ethnicity.
+The first data on vaccinated residents sent to the CDC (Centers for Disease Control and Prevention) lacked race and ethnicity.

 The association argued that the race and ethnicity information would allow the public health department to target specific communities.
-It would help in allocating resources accordingly to ensure the swift delivery of healthcare services.
+It would help allocate resources accordingly to ensure the swift delivery of healthcare services.
 However, there are concerns among immigration advocacy groups that argue that the data could be used for deportation purposes.

 The CDC states that it requires identifiable data to monitor the vaccination progress in the country.
 This allows the health department to administer proper doses.
 Health departments from many states have already populated the database with copious amounts of information.
 However, most of the data does not contain personally identifiable data.